 - You could have to pay personal injury liability for medical expenses, lost wages, and other damages if the person or people in the other vehicle were injured.

-- Your insurance might consider you an unsafe driver and increase your car insurance bill.
+- Your insurance might consider you an unsafe driver, increase your car insurance bill, or cancel your car insurance policy altogether!

 In order to make your case about an accident ticket, you must provide the following, even if you do not believe you were at fault: